harness/developer-hub/docs/platform/8_Pipelines/download-logs.md

 You can download pipeline, stage, and step execution logs via API.
 The POST API requires a Harness API key passed in the Bearer Token field of the Authorization header.

 You receive a download link for the log file in the response of the API.
-For more information, go to [API docs link](tbd).
+For more information, go to API docs link - TBD.